dhis2/developer-portal/blog/2024-11-28-developer-portal-restructure.md

 The Mobile Documentation has been introduced into the Developer portal only recently, and has shortly lived as a top-level navigation item.
 But as it *actually* had a place as a sub-section of the Guides & Tutorials section, we've moved it there.
 You can find the [Mobile Documentation in the Guides & Tutorials section](/docs/mobile).
 You can expect more content to be added to this section in the near future.

-### Splitting of Guides & Tutorials and References
+### Splitting of Guides & Tutorials from Reference Docs

 Previously both Guides & Tutorial and References were found in the same section, hidden under the "docs" label in the top-level navigation.
 However, as the Developer Portal has grown, we've decided to split these two parts into two separate top-level sections.
 Guides & Tutorials can be found in the [Guides & Tutorials section](/docs), while References can be found in the [References section](/docs/references).
 This makes it easier to find the information you need, and also makes it easier to add new sections in the future.